REPRESENTATIVE OFFICE IN NIGERIABRANCH OFFICE IN NIGERIA

 Often times, investors are faced with the growing need of their products or services entering into a new market.
 Investors rely on the direct or indirect presence of entry into the market space.
 One of the direct presences is the use of representative offices through agents to supervise business activities.

-Generally, Foreign companies who are interested in doing business in Nigeria can incorporate a wholly foreign company in Nigeria with the Corporate Affairs Commission.
-Also, foreign companies who cannot wholly incorporate a company in Nigeria can set up representative office in Nigeria which must be registered with the CAC.
+Generally, Foreign companies who are interested in doing business in Nigeria can incorporate a wholly foreign company in Nigeria.
+Also, foreign companies may set up a representative office in Nigeria, which must be registered with the CAC.
 However, the representative office cannot engage in business, negotiate or conclude contracts.
-The office only serves as a liaison or promotional office.
+The representative office only serves as a liaison or promotional office.
 The expenses run in the representative office must be an inflow from the foreign company.

 The key features of a Representative Office are;

-By Corporate & Commercial Law Department at Resolution Law Firm.
+By Corporate & Commercial Law Team at Resolution Law Firm.
 Resolution Law Firm frequently assists and offer legal advisory in setting up a representative office in Nigeria.